elazar/flystream/README.md

 ## Known Issues

 * If a file or directory handle is not explicitly closed after use (i.e. using [`fclose()`](https://www.php.net/fclose) or [`closedir()`](https://www.php.net/closedir) as appropriate), PHP will implicitly attempt to close it during [shutdown](https://www.php.net/manual/en/function.register-shutdown-function.php).
 This situation may trigger a segmentation fault in some environments.
-This issue has [been resolved](https://github.com/elazar/xdebug-date-stream-php-segfault) and should be available in near-future releases of 7.4, 8.0, and 8.1.
-In the interim, the easiest work-around is to ensure that file and directory handles are explicitly closed.
+This issue has [been resolved](https://github.com/elazar/xdebug-date-stream-php-segfault) and is available in PHP 7.4.23, 8.0.10, and 8.1.0.
+In older versions, the easiest work-around is to ensure that file and directory handles are explicitly closed.

 ## Requirements